Dog lost in Long Beach found five years later in Tennessee

 "I’m trying to inspire people to remember that life is always a blessing … and sometimes God allows our hearts to be broken so new light can shine into the darkness."

-In Henderson, she hopes to meet her rescuer; and plans to raise funds for the shelter and tell the police everything she has learned.
+In Henderson, she hopes to meet her dog's rescuer and plans to raise funds for the shelter and tell the police everything she has learned.